Save The Date: Skidmore Community Holiday Open House

 We encourage you to bring your family to the Open House and to share in the spirit of giving associated with the holiday season.
 As usual, there will be activities for children in the carriage house, including the ever-popular cookie decorating.

 I hope that you and your family will join us at Scribner House on December 13 to participate in Skidmore Cares and to share good fellowship with our Skidmore family.

 Skidmore marks holidays with contributions to the community

-The three beneficiaries of the Skidmore Cares food drive are the Saratoga County Economic Opportunity Council (EOC), the Franklin Community Center, and the Salvation Army.
+The three beneficiaries of the Skidmore Cares food drive are the Saratoga County Economic Opportunity Council (EOC), Franklin Community Center and Salvation Army.
 Cash donations, largely from Skidmore students, have been given to Mary’s Haven, a local Hospice home.
 School supplies have been delivered to the Corinth School District and to the EOC’s Latino Community Advocacy Program, for instruction in English as a second language.

 Skidmore Cares organizers contacted the food banks in advance, asking for a list of items considered crucial to their operations, and the drive targeted those areas.
 Groupings of employees and students, each headed by campus representatives, or “cheerleaders,” were assigned specific items and goals.

 The student component of the program, organized by the Student-Athlete Advisory Committee, focused on raising cash.

 Activities for children at the holiday

 This holiday season, individuals and organizations within the Skidmore community are making many other contributions to the community.
 Below is a sampling.